 What is a GPU?

-A GPU, or Graphics Processing Unit, is a specialized type of processor that is specifically designed to handle graphics-intensive tasks.
-The GPU is responsible for rendering the images and video that you see on your screen, and it does this by performing complex mathematical calculations to process and manipulate the graphics data stored in VRAM.
+A GPU, or Graphics Processing Unit, is a specialized type of processor specifically designed to handle graphics-intensive tasks.
+The GPU is responsible for rendering the images and video you see on your screen, and it does this by performing complex mathematical calculations to process and manipulate the graphics data stored in VRAM.

 This makes the GPU much more efficient at handling graphics-intensive tasks than the CPU (Central Processing Unit), which is the main processor in your computer that handles all other types of tasks.